r-ant-2468/keycloak-backend-quarkus/README.md

 ## Access

-Access to resources based on the different event types are managed by roles defined in keycloak.
+Access to resources based on the different event types are managed by roles defined in Keycloak.
 Keycloak configuration is defined in the following files:

 - [src/main/resources/dev-realm.json](src/main/resources/dev-realm.json) for `dev` mode